Avila University

 Avila University /ˈævᵻlə/ is a private Catholic university in Kansas City, Missouri, United States.
 It is sponsored by the Sisters of St. Joseph of Carondelet and offers bachelor's degrees and master's degrees.
 Its 13 buildings are situated on a campus of 50 acre in Kansas City.
-The school enrolled 1,527 students in 2019.
+The university had a total enrollment of 2,768 students in fall 2024, including 1,331 undergraduate students and 1,437 graduate students.

 History

 In 1916, on the same campus at 5600 Main Street as St. Teresa's Academy, the Sisters of St. Joseph of Carondelet founded the College of Saint Teresa.
 St. Teresa's College was founded as a two-year college for women only.
 The first graduates of St. Teresa's College received their degrees in 1918.

 In 1939, Kansas City Bishop Edwin O'Hara announced that St. Teresa's junior college would be expanded to a full four-year college, and the college would be housed in its own building on the campus.
 In 1940, ground was broken for Donnelly Hall, and it opened for classes in 1941.
 The first four-year graduating class received their degrees in 1942.
 In 1948, the college established a department of nursing, offering both a three-year diploma and a four-year bachelor of nursing degree.

 In May 1961, Sister Mary Daniel Tammany, president of the College of St. Teresa, announced the purchase of 49 acres of land for a new campus at 119th and Wornall Road in the Red Bridge neighborhood near the southern edge of Kansas City, Missouri.
 The high school, St. Teresa's Academy, is still operating on the original site.
 At the groundbreaking for the first building on the new campus, the announcement was made that the college would be renamed Avila College, still in honor of Saint Teresa of Avila.
 In 1969 Avila began admitting male students, and in 1978, the college began offering graduate programs in business, education, and psychology.
 Avila College became Avila University in July 2002.